-But there’s something else to ask yourself: Just how much confidence do you have in the credit bureaus at the moment to know they will respond quickly and accurately if you want to turn off a freeze so that you can buy a house or a car?
+There’s something you can ask yourself: Just how much confidence do you have in the credit bureaus at the moment to know they will respond quickly and accurately if you want to turn off a freeze so that you can buy a house or a car?

-Reminder: They haven’t actually been able to answer the phone or keep their websites operational.
+Reminder: They haven’t actually been able to answer the phone or keep their websites operational when breaches happen.